enyojs/enyo-docs/building-apps/managing-data/managing-data.md

     ]
 });
 ```

 [Link to jsFiddle](http://jsfiddle.net/enyojs/4n343/)

-### Binding in collection-aware controls
+### Binding in Collection-Aware Controls

-Enyo also provides several "collection-aware" controls, which accept an `enyo.Collection` on their API, and then automatically generate controls based on data in the collection, and keep the child controls in sync with changes to the underlying collection and models.
+Enyo includes several "collection-aware" controls, whose APIs allow you to pass
+in an `enyo.Collection`; child controls are then automatically generated based
+on the data in the collection, and are kept in sync with changes made to the

-The base-kind for these controls is `enyo.DataRepeater`.
-This control is similar to `enyo.Repeater`, in that its child controls serve as a template for controls to be generated by the repeater, one for each child in the underlying data set.
-However, instead of setting a count and responding to `setupItem` events to sync generated controls to the data models, `enyo.DataRepeater` generates one control for each model in the collection, and then assigns the corresponding model to each control, allowing bindings on that control to sync data to/from the models.
+underlying collection and models.

+The base kind for these controls is [enyo.DataRepeater](../../api.html#enyo.DataRepeater).
+This is similar to [enyo.Repeater](../../api.html#enyo.Repeater), in that its
+child controls serve as a template for controls to be generated by the repeater
+(one for each child in the underlying data set).
+However, instead of setting a
+count and responding to `setupItem` events to sync generated controls to the
+data models, `enyo.DataRepeater` generates one control for each model in the
+collection and then assigns the corresponding model to each control, allowing
+bindings on that control to sync data to and from the models.

-Again, without Collections or Bindings one might implement a simple repeater as follows:
+Without collections or bindings, one might implement a simple repeater as follows:

 ```
 enyo.kind({